samuelsadok/lightd/README.md

 ### Compilation ###
 First, you need a compiler (obviously).
 If you're cross-compiling from your standard x86 PC for the Raspberry Pi, install the `arm-linux-gnueabihf-gcc` toolchain.
 Otherwise you can compile directly on the RPi using its native compiler.
 Either way, make sure the value of `TOOLCHAIN` in `Tupfile.lua` is correct.
-Next you need the `tup` build system (why another niche build system? because this one is logically sound, that's a big plus).
+Next you need the `tup` build tool (why another niche build system? because this one is logically sound, that's a big plus).
 Now just run `tup init` and `tup` in the top level directory of the repo.

 ### Installation ###
 On your Raspberry Pi (or whatever you connect the LEDs to):